 The Liquid Biofuels & Co-products Group consists of New Zealand’s emerging transport and biofuel technology researchers and developers and leading producers and retailers of liquid biofuels.
 This Group works collaboratively in order to promote investment in new biofuel production facilities and the use of biofuels in New Zealand.
 Working together they support the development of our capability to ensure that New Zealander’s have increasing access to a cleaner, greener fuel source.
 This group is paving the way to a future that will see advanced liquid biofuels based on wood and organic waste become the norm in New Zealand and indeed across the world.
 The Group keeps a close eye on international developments in particular the growing interest from the aviation sector in bio-based fuels.
 A number of members lead their field internationally with innovative ways of producing biofuels while reducing pollution.

-BANZ Wood Fuel Resources and sector information are presented through the UseWoodFuel NZ web site, part of the BANZ UseWoodFuel NZ campaign.
+BANZ wood fuel resources and sector information are presented through the UseWoodFuel NZ website, part of the BANZ UseWoodFuel NZ campaign.
 The campaign aims to increase the uptake and availability of quality wood fuel in New Zealand.
-It is modeled on a similar approach spearheaded in Scotland in the UK.
-In addition to the web site the campaign is supported by a programme of events, information sessions and open days around the country to promote understanding of wood fuel.
+It is modeled on a similar approach spearheaded in Scotland.
+In addition to the website the campaign is supported by a programme of events, information sessions and open days around the country to promote understanding of wood fuel.

 BANZ activities are organised around its Interest Groups.
 Please contact us if you wish to join any of these groups.

 BANZ is undertaking initiatives to help ensure greater development of the skills, experience and knowledge of bioenergy professionals in New Zealand, including attracting those in associated activities to consider specialising in bioenergy.

 As one of those initiatives BANZ has established a scholarship scheme which will be available for the purposes of specific training, research, travel or industry based work experience. * Conditions apply.